canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-python-application.md

 ![IMAGE](https://assets.ubuntu.com/v1/716ad769-codelabs-httpstat-git-url.png)

 We first specify the git URL for the source (note that it ends with .git) and then the tag version we want.
-The git URL is the same as the one that appear when if you click on the `Clone or download` green button on the GitHub.
+The git URL is the same one that appears if you click on the `Clone or download` green button on the GitHub.
 More information on the source is available via the `snapcraft source` command.

 We then specify that we want to use the `plugin: python`, which is a plugin that performs `python setup.py build` and `python setup.py install`.
 The default behavior is to build a Python 3.x  program.
 The `python-version:` element can be specified to set the python version to 2.
 As we discussed previously, this project doesn’t have a requirements.txt file, so no dependencies will be pulled in by snapcraft.
 Otherwise, this would have been done conveniently for you, in a relocatable fashion!
 Note that `snapcraft help python` will give you way more information about the Python plugin: